DirtyHairy/async-mutex/README.md

 ```

 Creates a new semaphore. `initialValue` is a positive integer that defines the
-initial value of the semaphore (aka the maximum number of concurrent consumers)
+initial value of the semaphore (aka the maximum number of concurrent consumers).

 ### Synchronized code execution